FascodeNet/alterlinux/docs/en/BUILD.md

 ./build.sh -b -c "gzip" -k "lqx" -p 'ilovearch' xfce
 ```

+### Notes

 #### About channel
 Channels switch between packages to install and files to include.
 This mechanism makes it possible to build various versions of AlterLinux.
-The following channels are supported as of May 5, 2020:
+The following channels are supported as of May 5, 2020.
+See `./build.sh -h` for a complete list of channels.

 Name | Purpose
 --- | ---